Sembiance/dexvert/README.md

 ```

-In order for documents to convert correctly, a single 'unoconv' daemon needs to be running.
-So 'dexserv' must be running in the background:
+In order for some documents to convert correctly, two daemons (unoconv and cdemu-daemon) need to be running as a user.
+So 'dexserv' must be started in the background:
 ```
 Usage: dexserv [options]

 Starts a server to assist dexvert.
-Required for 'unoconv' doc conversion.
+Required for 'unoconv' doc conversion and ISO extraction.

 Options:
   --help